 When talking to a lead, very rarely are you their only option.
 More likely, your competitors are targeting them at the same time, or the lead is still considering other vendors offering similar or alternative solutions.

-That’s why it’s so important to understand the lead’s decision-making and purchasing process—what are their technical and business criteria?
+That’s why it’s so important to understand their decision-making process, including their technical and business decision criteria.

 Technical decision criteria

 Technical decision criteria are based on whether your solution fits into the prospective organization’s existing infrastructure.